Notes on the Geography of Senegal: Saint-Louis

 Eagles seem to colonize particular trees.

-Besides peanuts, don't forget manioc, another crop content in dry soil.
+Besides peanuts, don't forget manioc, another crop happy in dry soil.

 Herds drift by.